-PA Core Standards, vertical teaming and the creation of common assessments, data based decision making

-Enhances the educator's content knowledge in the area of the educator's certification or assignment.
+Supportive Research PA Core Standards, vertical teaming and the creation of common assessments, data based decision making Designed to Accor mplish For classroom teachers, school counselors and education specialists: Enhances the educator's content knowledge in the area of the educator's certification or assignment.
 Increases the educator's teaching skills based on research on effective practice, with attention given to interventions for struggling students.

-Provides educators with a variety of classroom-based assessment skills and the skills needed to analyze and use data in instructional decision-making.

-For school and district administrators, and other educators seeking leadership roles:

-Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other as well as to Pennsylvania's academic standards.
+Provides educators with a variety of classroom-based assessment skills and the skills needed to analyze and use data in instructional decision-making. administrators, For school and district administrators, and other educators seeking leadership roles: Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other as well as to Pennsylvania's academic standards.
 Provides leaders with the ability to access and use appropriate data to inform decision-making.
 Empowers leaders to create a culture of teaching and learning, with an emphasis on learning.

-Department Focused Presentation

-Middle (grades 6-8)

-High (grades 9-12)
+Training Format of Workshops ment Focused Prese ntation Participant Roles Classro om teachers Grade Levels Middle (grades 6-8) High (grades 9-12)

-Creating lessons to meet varied student learning styles Peer-to-peer lesson discussion
+Creating lessons to meet

+varied student learning stylesFollow-up ActivitiesPeer-to-peer lesson

+discussion